PaperMC/docs/docs/paper/reference/paper-yml.md

 - **default**: 128
 - **description**: The maximum range the server will use to look for an existing nether portal.
-If it can\'t find one in that range, it will generate a new one.
+If it can't find one in that range, it will generate a new one.

 ### portal-create-radius